-When you make an investment, no matter how big or small, there is always the chance that this investment could be the investment of your lifetime.
+When you make an investment, no matter how big or small, there is always that chance that the investment could be one of the great investments of your lifetime.

 Whether it is likely or not is irrelevant.
-Because none of us has a crystal ball.
+Because none of us knows for sure.

 Here’s a great example of what I’m talking about…

-In 2002 I was a market maker working on a trading desk.
-I don’t recall one person there who felt Amazon would be the better investment over time.
+In 2002, I was a market maker working on a trading desk.
+I don’t recall one person that felt Amazon would be the better investment than eBay over time.
 Not one.

 As investors, we become owners.
-You may not look at it that way, but we are owners when we buy shares in a company.
+I know you may not look at it that way, but we are owners when we buy shares in a company.
 Our goal is to find the best investment opportunities we can.

-Here is a list of quality companies that became the greatest investment of a lifetime for some people:
+Here is a list of great companies that went on to become the greatest investment of a lifetime:

-1. Home Depot (NYSE: HD) disrupted hardware stores by having everything under one roof, as well as low prices.
+1. Home Depot (NYSE: HD): Disrupted hardware stores, with everything under one roof and low prices.

-4. Costco (NASDAQ: COST) created a new business model in which you pay for the privilege to shop in their store.
+4. Costco (NASDAQ: COST): Created a new business model, in which you pay for the privilege of shopping in their store.

-5. Monster Beverage (NASDAQ: MNST) became the lead dog in the energy drink space.
+5. Monster Beverage (NASDAQ: MNST): Became the leader in the energy drink space.

-None of these are companies that anybody thought would turn out to be investments of a lifetime.
+These companies I listed are not companies that anybody thought would turn out to be investments of a lifetime!

-Just find a business you like and get invested today.
+Just find a business you like – and get invested today.
 For help getting started, check out my beginner’s guide, The Stock Market is For Everyone.

 Click the image of the book at left to be taken to its Amazon page.
 (Disclosure: As a participant in the Amazon Services LLC Associates Program, I earn a small commission on each sale generated through these links.)